Skip to content

 Talk to Frankie about options with Friends of Dogs, a nonprofit she is starting to help protect the pets she has met since starting Working for Wags & Dogs of Tucson.
 This nonprofit also works in the community to help educate people about proper pet care.
 For the past two years, Macy and Frankie, have also been visiting area middle schools to teach kids about pet caretaking.

 In addition to education, we are creating a place for all clients and friends to have reassurance that your pets will always have a place and people who will care for them.
-Additionally, we are looking into ways we can help Dogs on Deployment and dogs looking for their furever homes.

 Our dogs are more than just pets!